Last reviewed: 01/12/20

-If you’re planning on taking a road trip, whether it’s in the UK or slightly further afield, it’s always worth making sure you’re prepared for every eventuality.
+Heading home for Christmas?
+Or maybe just fancy getting out of your hometown?
+If you’re planning on taking a road trip, it’s always worth making sure you’re prepared for every eventuality.
 And that doesn’t just mean giving your car a health check before you set off – after all, a successful road trip isn’t just measured on how far you get!

 To help you get the most out of your driving time, we’ve pulled together a useful guide to help you plan a successful road trip.

 1. Plan your route carefully